 According to Le Douarin & Kalcheim, also Kanzler, et al. the cranial neural crest is a migratory population of cells, which gives rise to a broad variety of derivatives, cartilage, nerves, connective tissue, bones, and plays an essential role in the development of the vertebrate face and neck.

 In addition, applying Retinyl Palmitate directly to the skin are not likely to cause harmful effects on the baby.
+Retinyl palmitate can’t cross the placental membrane.
+We don’t have to worry about products containing retinol/retinyl palmitate.
 Dr. Margaret Miller, the OWH Science Program Director, explained that research showed no evidence that the product retinyl palmitate was absorbed when applied to the skin.
-Since it is used topically, the product was not a threat to baby.
+Since it is used topically, the product was not a threat to the baby.

 Pregnant women with different age will need vitamin A supplements with different doses.
 For pregnant women age 18 and younger, it is recommended to take 750 mcg of retinol activity equivalents (RAE) per day.
 Meanwhile, pregnant women age 19 and older require 770 micrograms RAE per day.

 Do not take over 3,000 micrograms (mcg) or 10,000 IU per day at any time during pregnancy.
 And remember that the total amount of vitamin A (retinyl palmitate) you get every day includes what you get from foods that you eat and what you take as a supplement.
 Besides, overdosing preformed Vitamin A forms such as retinyl palmitate leads to adverse physiological reactions.
 Moms need to discuss it with their doctors, and health professional before taking it.

 Read another article about Tums Pregnancy Class during Pregnancy, Is it safe?